 Colonel Potter: “Here’s to the new year.
 May she be a damn sight better than the old one, and may we may we all be home before she’s over.”

-It never seemed quite appropriate, though.
-The only other mention of the New Year from M*A*S*H I’ve been able to find is this exchange from “Hot Lips and Empty Arms:”
+It always felt too depressing but the only other mention of the New Year from M*A*S*H I’ve been able to find is this exchange from “Hot Lips and Empty Arms:”

 Margaret: “Did either of you ever kiss Frank?”